joshschriever/LiveNotes/README.md

 Live Notes
 ==========

-*Live Notes* is an Android app that notates basic MIDI input, displays it on a score, and saves to the MusicXML format.
+*Live Notes* is an Android app that transcribes basic MIDI input, displays it on a score, and saves to the MusicXML format.
 Version 1.0 was completed for my senior thesis at the University of Northern Iowa.

 Located in the "other" directory are a demo video, as well as an apk file to be installed on Android devices.